 - Dynamic Control Panel with the customizable organization of Users

 - Extensive fields and filters for comprehensive data search

 - Easy import/export of User data

-- Exhaustive tracking lists for total follow-up of leads and campaigns
+- Exhaustive tracking lists for a total follow-up of leads and campaigns

 #5 WordPress Leads

 The WordPress Leads CRM plugin for WordPress is created by Inbound Now and has over 10,000+ installs on WordPress.
 If you are thinking that this seems to be a plugin for merely generating and tracking leads, you are right.